Pro-Trump riots raise questions on how Capitol Police handled a mentally-ill Black woman in 2013

 WASHINGTON — Incited by the President's unfounded claims of voter fraud, pro-Trump rioters stormed Capitol grounds in a last-ditch effort to overthrow the 2020 election.
 Chants of "stop the steal" and "Make America great again" rang through the District like a siren, unleashing chaos throughout the city.

-Rioters broke through the Capitol barriers, climbed walls and scaffolds, broke windows, and forced their way into the building in an unprecedented attempted coup.
+Rioters broke through the Capitol barriers, climbed walls and scaffolds, broke windows, and forced their way into the building in an unprecedented insurrection.

-To the surprise of many watching from the safety of their own homes, the rioters were met with much less aggressive policing than expected, in stark contrast to the images of military tanks, rubber bullets, and tear gas that were used on Black Lives Matter protesters over the summer.
+To the surprise of many watching from the safety of their own homes, the rioters were met with less aggressive policing in a stark contrast to the images of military tanks, rubber bullets, and tear gas that were used on Black Lives Matter protesters over the summer.

 Those who are familiar with the very thorough way Capitol law enforcement normally police the grounds, recall a particular incident involving a Black woman in 2013.